-Reluctantly, the decision was made by French officials, on the other side of the ocean, to let the fire run its course (although this was not overtly communicated to the residents).
+On the other side of the ocean, the French officials reluctantly decided to let the fire run its course, although this was not overtly communicated to the residents.
 Effectively battling the blaze wasn’t possible; evacuation was the priority.

 “Que devrions nous faire?
 (What should we do?)”
 Rémy asked Beatrice and Leon, again, seriously hoping that someone would finally answer him.
 The three of them had stood petrified for the past hour, despite Rémy’s occasional attempts to speak.
 If they were to do anything other than follow official orders, he knew a plan was required immediately, as officials near the harbour were rounding people up for transport.

-There were two Sinclair and one French naval ship, and a large passenger ferry (which was docked in the harbour and made regular trips off-island).
+There were two Sinclair ships and one French naval ship, and a large passenger ferry, which was docked in the harbour and made regular trips off-island.
 These vessels began loading people to begin the five-plus hour shuttle to Fortune, Newfoundland.

 Fortune was the city in North America that had the most regular interaction with Saint Pierre.
 Despite the staunchly French patriotism that existed on the island, over the years there had been plenty of intermarriages and significant interactions with Newfoundlanders.